Geetha (actress)

-Geetha is an Indian actress who appears in Malayalam, Telugu, Kannada, Tamil and Hindi films.
+Geetha is an Indian actress who appears in Malayalam, Telugu, Kannada, Tamil, Hindi, and Tulu films.
 She debuted in the Tamil film Bairavi (as Rajinikanth's sister).
 Since then she has acted in over 200 films in all major South Indian languages, and in a few Hindi films.
-She also appears in South Indian television serials.
 Geetha has won two Filmfare Awards South and Kerala State Film Awards, Karnataka State Film Awards each.

 Career

 Geetha made her film debut with the 1978 Tamil film Bairavi as the title character in which she played Rajinikanth's sister.
 She was in her seventh grade when she was cast for the film.
 She later discontinued her studies to concentrate on her movie career.
 Her performance as Indira in the 1986 Malayalam film Panchagni based on the true life story of a Naxalite revolutionary Ajitha was well acclaimed and described by The Hindu as "one of Malayalam cinema's landmark heroines".
 The same year she had more Malayalam releases such as Sukhamo Devi, Kshamichu Ennoru Vakku, Aavanazhi, Geetham, etc. made her a popular actress in Malayalam cinema She won the State award for the second best actress in 1989 for Oru Vadakkan Veeragatha., most of her notable performances were with Mammootty and Mohanlal.

 Her notable Kannada movies are with Rajkumar, Ananth Nag, Vishnuvardhan and Ambareesh.
 Some of her notable movies are Dhruva Thare, Devatha Manushya, Anuraga Aralithu, Shruthi Seridaaga, and Aakasmika with Rajkumar.
 Other films are Eradu Rekhegalu, Mareyada Manikya, Mrugaalaya, Veeradhi Veera, Mithileya Seethayaru, Nenapina Doni, Bairavi, Shiva Mecchida, Giri Baale, Ramanna Shamanna, Goonda Guru, Nigooda Rahasya, Ramapurada Ravana, Prachanda Kulla, Hrudaya Pallavi, Daada, Aaradhane, Shabarimale Swamy Ayyappa and Aruna Raaga.
 She formed a successful romantic pair with Ambareesh and acted with him in over fifteen movies.

 Geetha also acted in Tamil Serials like Kai Alavu Manasu and Engirindho Vanthaal, both directed by K. Balachander.
 She also starred in the Tamil Serials such as Katha Kathayaam Karanamaam and recently in Rajakumari, where she played Ramya Krishnan's mother which aired on Sun TV.

 She did a cameo as Kamal Haasan's dance partner for the song 'Ve Vela Gopemmala' in K. Viswanath's Sagara Sangamam.
 The Malayalam dubbed version was also a superhit and 'Karmegha Varnnante Maril' made her popular in Kerala before her sensational debut in Panjagni.